 Driving As Many As 16 Full HD Screens Off One Media Player

 Navori will debut IPR, a new software platform that accelerates performance rendering for digital signage at the ISE2019 show in February.
-IPR, short for Insane Performance Rendering, makes it uniquely possible to drive 8K video walls or clusters of 4x 4K digital signage displays from a single media player, resulting in dramatic cost-savings for systems integrators and end users.
+IPR is short for Insane Performance Rendering.
+It makes it uniquely possible to drive 8K video walls or clusters of 4x 4K digital signage displays from a single media player.
+Thus, resulting in dramatic cost-savings for systems integrators and end users.
 Navori will demonstrate IPR’s possibilities at Stand 8.E195 in the RAI Amsterdam from February 5-8.

 IPR’s “insane” performance rendering capabilities are based on Navori’s 64-bit player software and optimized PC hardware.
 IPR can power a full 8K video wall, or as many as 16 full HD displays, from a single device.
-One IPR license for Navori’s QL2 content management system software covers either scenario.
+One IPR license for Navori’s Navori content management system software covers either scenario.

 Moeri expects that IPR will be of particular interest to retail businesses and restaurants.
 For example, IPR’s high-performance rendering will offer benefits for quick-service restaurants and entertainment venues that want to drive multiple menu boards and concessions.
 In retail, video walls in shopping windows can have four tiled 4K screens – with brilliantly crisp visuals – off a single IPR-driven player.
 The same benefits apply to video wall installations in corporate and hospitality environments.

 IPR will be interoperable with new rules-based contextual content triggering capabilities within QL2, also to be introduced at ISE.
-These capabilities will offer more flexibility in dynamic content delivery, versus making best-guesses about what content makes sense days or even weeks in advance, when scheduling.
+These capabilities will offer more flexibility in dynamic content delivery, versus making best guesses about what content makes sense days or even weeks in advance when scheduling.

 Moeri adds that this kind of intelligent content scheduling can also be applied in theaters and large venues.
-Where digital signage screens re-direct attendees to shorter concession, ticket or security screening lines.
+Where digital signage screens re-direct attendees to shorter concession, ticket, or security screening lines.

-“We know pre-planned, scheduled content will always be a part of digital signage networks for our customers, but there is certainly a need to be more dynamic, at times,” says Moeri.
-“By data-tagging media assets, players and scenarios, and integrating with real-time data from other systems within a business, we can deliver content that is meaningful to that moment.”
+“We know pre-planned, scheduled content will always be a part of digital signage networks for our customers.
+But there is certainly a need to be more dynamic, at times,” says Moeri.
+“By data-tagging media assets, players, and scenarios, and integrating with real-time data from other systems within a business, we can deliver content that is meaningful to that moment.”